socialecologyboku/MISO2/docs/source/index.rst

 If you use MISO2 in your research, please cite the following article:

-Wiedenhofer, D. Streeck, J. Wieland, H. Grammer, B. Baumgart, A. Plank, B. Helbig, C. Pauliuk, S. Haberl, H. and Krausmann, F.
+Wiedenhofer, D., Streeck, J., Wieland, H., Grammer, B., Baumgart, A., Plank, B., Helbig, C., Pauliuk, S., Haberl, H., & Krausmann, F. (2024).
+From extraction to end-uses and waste management: Modeling economy-wide material cycles and stock dynamics around the world.
+Journal of Industrial Ecology, 1–17.
+[DOI: 10.1111/jiec.13575] `Link to paper <https://onlinelibrary.wiley.com/doi/10.1111/jiec.13575>`_
-“From Extraction to End-uses and Waste Management: Modelling Economy-wide Material Cycles and Stock Dynamics Around the World,”
-SSRN Electronic Journal, January 2024.
-[DOI: 10.2139/ssrn.4794611] `Link to paper <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4794611>`_

 Acknowledgments
 ---------------